dconnolly/echo_tls/README.md

 ### Verification results

 The details for all of verification results can be found in the files `result.txt` of each security property.
+The results were obtain on a  64 X AMD 3.8Ghz-CPU server with 515 GB of RAM.
+Note that ProVerif is not a multicore program so run on a single processor.
 For example, in the result file of the `authentication` folder:

 > authentication - Scenario F4 S2 B3 A2 - 2 true queries - Time 42:28.20 - Memory 80406840k
 >